Teaching practical science: biology NE707

 Develop how you plan to progress practical skills, bring context to your teaching and devise learning intentions in practical biology.

 What topics are covered?

-- practical work for 14-16 year olds for the following key topics: enzymes, microscopy, microbiology
+- practical work for 14-16 year olds for the following key topics: enzymes, microscopy and microbiology.

-- collaborate with peers, educators and mentors to share and critique ideas for teaching practical science
+- collaborate with colleagues to share and critique ideas for teaching practical science.

 FutureLearn terms and conditions: This course is hosted on the FutureLearn social learning platform and you will need to create an account if you do not already have one.